 The approaches offered in this paper are extensible to Latin squares of larger magnitude, given appropriate computational means.
 Identifying LS’s as combinations of Latin patterns, and placing them in composition families, is a straightforward means to ”format” the immense populations of higher order Latin squares, at the same time eliminating what is not really relevant: multiplication by permutation, different orientation and – boundaries, thus establishing their true geometric diversity.

-An example of a plane filling (tesselation) based on the couple-couple Latin pattern in 4×4 Latin squares is presented underneath.
+An example of a tile filling based on the couple-couple Latin pattern in 4×4 Latin squares is presented underneath.
 The order 5 LS-structures offer abundant inspiration for further aesthetic endeavours.

 Figure 5.2.1.
 Tile filling, known as snub square tiling (ref.
 13), based on the couple-couple (CC) Latin pattern (in black) in 4×4 Latin squares (par.
 3.4, fig. 3.4.1) as an example of designs which can be taken from Latin squares and Latin patterns.

 Creation of sets of LS’s up to order 6, and all calculations, permutations, symmetry – , orthogonality – and other numeric or symbolic operations on LS structures required throughout this article were programmed and performed on a Hewlett Packard scientific(graphic) calculator (HP48 and later versions).
 Handy programs – for putting LS’s on standard numeric format, checking for symmetry relationship or orthogonality, can be made available on request.
 Some figures were prepared using a version of Processing, some others with a homemade graphic program based on Forth.